Millimeter-Wave UAV Channel Model with Height-Dependent Path Loss and Shadowing in Urban Scenarios: Abstract

 \section{Abstract}

 Uncrewed Aerial Vehicles (UAVs) serving as Aerial Base Stations (ABSs) are expected to extend 6G millimeter-Wave (mmWave) coverage and improve link reliability in urban areas.
 However, UAV-based Air-to-Ground (A2G) channels are highly dependent on height and urban geometry.
 This paper proposes an ABS height-dependent mmWave channel model and investigates whether urban geometry, beyond the standard built-up parameters, significantly affects LoS probability ($P_{\text{LoS}}$) and Large-Scale Fading (LSF).
 Using MATLAB ray tracing at 26 GHz, we simulate approximately 10K city realizations for four urban layouts that share identical built-up parameters but differ in their spatial organization.
 We extract elevation-based $P_{\text{LoS}}$ using a sigmoid model and derive height-dependent Path-Loss Exponents (PLEs) and shadow-fading trends using exponential fits.
 Results show that PLE for Non-Line-of-Sight (NLoS) decreases toward $2.5$--$3$ at high altitudes, Line-of-Sight (LoS) PLE remains near $2$, and shadow fading reduces with height.
 We also find that geometric layout introduces a modest but consistent change in PLE ($\approx \pm 0.2$), even when built-up parameters are fixed.
-The proposed unified model aligns well with ray-tracing statistics and offers a practical, height-dependent LSF model suitable for ABS planning in complex urban scenarios.
+The proposed model matches ray-tracing results and provides a practical, height-dependent LSF model for ABS planning in urban scenarios.